rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API show registered PSG](/img/api-display-registered-psg.png)

-3. From the figure below, I used GET /backup-recovery/v1beta1/protection-stores API to obtain the protection-store ids for both the on-premises protection store and the cloud protection store.
-To display protection-stores related to the protection store gateway, I used the parameter filter to display the exact the protection-store associated with protection storage gateway of “<onprem-protection-store-id>”.
-The filter parameter that I used are protectionStoreType eq 'ON_PREMISES' and storageSystemInfo/id eq 'protection-store-gateway-id'.
-Additionally, I used the following select parameter name,displayName,id,status,state,protectionStoreType to provide shorter response to simplify the discovery of the protection-store on-premises.
-The API used for this: **GET /backup-recovery/v1beta1/protection-stores?select=name,displayName,id,status,state,protectionStoreType&filter=protectionStoreType eq ‘ON_PREMISES’ and storageSystemInfo/id eq “<protection-store-gateway-id>”.**
+3. From the figure below, I used `GET /backup-recovery/v1beta1/protection-stores` [API](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreList/) to obtain the protection-store ids for both the on-premises protection store and the cloud protection store.
+To display protection-stores related to the protection store gateway, I used the parameter filter to display the exact the protection-store associated with protection storage gateway of **“\<onprem-protection-store-id\>”**.
+The filter parameter that I used are **protectionStoreType eq 'ON_PREMISES' and storageSystemInfo/id eq 'protection-store-gateway-id'**.
+Additionally, I used the following **select** parameter **name,displayName,id,status,state,protectionStoreType** to provide shorter response that simplify the discovery of the protection-store on-premises.
+The API used for this: `GET /backup-recovery/v1beta1/protection-stores?select=name,displayName,id,status,state,protectionStoreType&filter=protectionStoreType eq ‘ON_PREMISES’ and storageSystemInfo/id eq “<protection-store-gateway-id>”.`

 ![API to obtain the onpremises protection store id](/img/api-to-get-onpremises-protection-store-id.png)

-4. I repeat the same execution of the **GET /backup-recovery/v1beta1/protection-stores** to obtain the **“<cloud-protection-store-id>”**.
-To accomplish that, I used the following **filter**: **protectionStoreType eq 'CLOUD' and storageSystemInfo/id eq “<protection-store-gateway-id>”**.
+4. I repeat the same execution of the `GET /backup-recovery/v1beta1/protection-stores` to obtain the **“\<cloud-protection-store-id\>”**.
+To accomplish that, I used the following **filter**: **protectionStoreType eq 'CLOUD' and storageSystemInfo/id eq “\<protection-store-gateway-id\>”**.
 Additionally, I also used the  parameter **select: name,displayName,id,status,state,protectionStoreType** to provide shorter response for simpler discovery of the protection-store-id in the cloud.
-The API used for this: **GET /backup-recovery/v1beta1/protection-stores?select=name,displayName,id,status,state,protectionStoreType&filter=protectionStoreType eq ‘CLOUD’ and storageSystemInfo/id eq “<protection-store-gateway-id>.”**
+The API used for this: `GET /backup-recovery/v1beta1/protection-stores?select=name,displayName,id,status,state,protectionStoreType&filter=protectionStoreType eq ‘CLOUD’ and storageSystemInfo/id eq “<protection-store-gateway-id>.”`

 ![API to obtain cloud protection store id](/img/api-discover-cloud-protection-store-id.png)

 5. For the next step, I created a request body JSON structure that represents the protection policy schedule and each of the protection stores.
 Inside this JSON structures for request body, I defined the three objects that represent the SNAPSHOT, BACKUP (on-premises), CLOUD_BACKUP.
 Note that this structure can be expanded or contracted depending on the required backup strategy.
 The SNAPSHOT object did not require **"<protection-store-Id>"** as that recovery points will exist inside the primary storage array.
-This request JSON body structure was required to create the protection policy using HPE GreenLake [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreCreate/)**POST /backup-recovery/v1beta1/protection-policies.**
+This request JSON body structure was required to create the protection policy using HPE GreenLake [API](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreCreate/) `POST /backup-recovery/v1beta1/protection-policies`.

 > ***Note:*** I didn’t include objects for immutability, prescript, and postscript into the JSON structure.
 If it’s not intended, you don’t need to include unused key-pair values into the JSON structure.
 Additionally, the SNAPSHOT object does no require a **protectionStoreId**.